Skip to main content

 Updated 2026-04-28

-Next Topic: Immutable Infrastructure Cheat Sheet
+Next Topic: HashiCorp Vault Secrets Management Cheat Sheet

 Grafana is an open-source analytics and visualization platform that transforms metrics, logs, and traces from multiple data sources into interactive dashboards and graphs.
 With over 35 million users worldwide, Grafana has become the de facto standard for observability visualization, supporting 150+ data source integrations including Prometheus, Loki, InfluxDB, Elasticsearch, and cloud provider services.
 Grafana 13 (released April 2026 at GrafanaCON in Barcelona) introduced dynamic dashboards as generally available—with tabs, auto-grid layouts, and conditional rendering—alongside Git Sync GA for observability as code, the Grafana Advisor health-check tool, and Grafana Assistant AI access for all editions including OSS.
 Its core strength remains unified visualization: one dashboard can seamlessly combine metrics, logs, traces, and profiles across cloud providers and on-premise systems without switching tools.